Bible Verses About Millstone

 Jeremiah uses the sound of millstones as a symbol of everyday life.
 Their absence signals a time of desolation and the cessation of daily activities due to coming judgment, showing how integral the millstone was to regular living.

-READ ALSO 30 Most Effective Bible Verses About Do Not Be Anxious
+READ ALSO 30 Effective Bible Verses About New Kindness

 13. Matthew 24:41